Kcnkcn12/YouTube-Transcipt-Scraper/README.md

 # YouTube-Transcipt-Scraper
-This Python script will scrape the transcripts of every video of the given channel and writes them into a file.
-This script uses the following api to do the scraping. https://github.com/jdepoix/youtube-transcript-api
+This Python script will obtain the transcripts of every video of the given channel and writes them into a file.
+This script uses the following api to get the transcripts. https://github.com/jdepoix/youtube-transcript-api

 Note: the script does not take in any inputs.
 The file has a section for you to supply the script with inputs.